BOX Tag<BOX>, </BOX> tags serve a variety

 enclosed expression.
 When used in this way, the permitted values of

-parameter are MEDIUM
+the SIZE parameter are MEDIUM and

 <BOX SIZE=MEDIUM>|<LEFT><BOX SIZE=HUGE>(<LEFT> (x-1)(x+1)<RIGHT>)</BOX>^2^<RIGHT>|</BOX>